- Where is the camp location?

 - What are the session themes?

-**All camps will include activities such as: Arts and Crafts, Singing, Dancing, Tai Chi, Qi Gong, Yoga, Science, Technology, Drama, Sports, Culture, and Field Trips
+**All camps will include activities such as: Arts and Crafts, Singing, Dancing, Tai Chi, Qi Gong, Yoga, Science, Technology, Drama, Sports, and Culture

 - Can I transfer/switch to a different session?